neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsifying_yolov5_using_recipes.md

 ### Setting Up the Data

-1. For this tutorial, we run the COCO setup script with the following command from the root of the yolov5 repository:
+1. For this tutorial, run the COCO setup script with the following command from the root of the `yolov5` repository:
     ```bash
     bash data/scripts/get_voc.sh
     ```